 The charts of 195 patients were reviewed.
-We excluded 27 Patients: previous surgery for bladder outlet obstruction (12), previous history of prostate cancer (4), presence of a urethral stricture (2) or an active urinary tract infection (1).
-Additionally, individuals with a history of neurogenic bladder or previous spine surgery (8).
+We excluded 27 patients: previous surgery for bladder outlet obstruction (12), previous history of prostate cancer (4), presence of a urethral stricture (2) or an active UTI, and individuals with a history of neurogenic bladder or previous spine surgery (8).
 Our study included 168 males who underwent GreenLight laser prostatectomy.
-The urinary retention (UR) group consisted of 88 patients (50 AUR and 38 CUR), and the lower urinary tract symptoms (LUTS) group was comprised of 80 individuals.
+The UR group consisted of 88 patients (50 AUR and 38 CUR), and the LUTS group was comprised of 80 individuals.

-Patient characteristics are presented in Table 1.
-There were no statistically significant differences observed between the AUR and CUR cohorts.
-Among the CUR subgroup, three patients (7.9%) had suprapubic catheters, while the remaining participants (92.1%) had chronic indwelling urethral catheters.
+Patient characteristics are presented in Table I. There were no statistically significant differences observed between the AUR and CUR cohorts.
+Among the CUR subgroup, three patients (7.9%) had suprapubic catheters, while the remaining patients (92.1%) had chronic indwelling urethral catheters.
 None of our cohort accepted clean intermittent catheterization as an alternative to indwelling catheters.

-The AUR and CUR cohorts exhibited comparable intraoperative and early postoperative findings, as shown in Table 2.
+ASA: American Society of Anesthesiologists; AUR: acute urinary retention; CUR: chronic urinary retention; IPSS: International Prostate Symptom Score; LUTS: lower urinary tract symptoms; PVR: postvoid residual; Qmax: peak flow rate; QoL: quality of life; TRUS: transrectal ultrasound; UR: urinary retention.
+The AUR and CUR cohorts exhibited comparable intraoperative and early postoperative findings (Table 2).
 The median duration of catheterization was longer in the UR group compared to the LUTS group (p<0.001).
-Patients with AUR and CUR had a similar rate of recurrent retention (p=0.87).
-However, the incidence of recurrent retention in the UR group was significantly higher compared to the LUTS cohort (p=0.008).
+Patients with AUR and CUR had a similar rate of recurrent retention (p=0.87); however, the incidence of recurrent retention in the UR group was significantly higher compared to the LUTS cohort (p=0.008).

 A successful TOV was observed in 83% of patients in the UR group and 80% in the LUTS group.
-While the CUR subgroup exhibited a higher occurrence of failed TOV at 23.7% compared to the AUR subgroup at 12%, the difference observed was not statistically significant (p=0.148).
+While the CUR subgroup exhibited a higher occurrence of failed TOV at 23.7% (compared to the AUR subgroup at 12%), the difference observed was not statistically significant (p=0.148).

-None of the patients in the UR group experienced intraoperative complications, while 3 individuals in the LUTS group had intraoperative bleeding that necessitated coagulation with TURP (p=0.07).
+None of the patients in the UR group experienced intraoperative complications, while three individuals in the LUTS group had intraoperative bleeding that necessitated coagulation with TURP (p=0.07).

-Nine participants (10.2%) in the UR group (6 with AUR and 3 with CUR) had postoperative complications compared to ten patients (12.5%) of the LUTS group (p=0.667).
+Nine participants (10.2%) in the UR group (six with AUR and three with CUR) had postoperative complications compared to 10 patients (12.5%) in the LUTS group (p=0.667).
 Gross hematuria was observed in five individuals with AUR (10%) and two with CUR (5.3%).
 CBI was initiated for all hematuria cases.

 One patient from each UR group had a febrile UTI (Clavien II), leading to hospital admission and management with intravenous antibiotics.
-Eight individuals from the LUTS group experienced gross hematuria and were managed with CBI (Clavien I) in addition to a single case of deep vein thrombosis (Clavien II) and an acute myocardial infarction (Clavien IV).
+Eight individuals from the LUTS group experienced gross hematuria and were managed with CBI (Clavien I), in addition to a single case of deep vein thrombosis (Clavien II) and an acute myocardial infarction (Clavien IV).